trilitech/umami-v1/docs/testing/Test_checklist.md

 ## Checklist

-> Legend: tick the box means: (1) it completed successfully; or (2) completed partially without defect; or (3) failed but was recoverable.
+> Legend: ticking the box means: (1) it completed successfully; or (2) completed partially without defect; or (3) failed but was recoverable.
 If an issue comes up that is not severe and is recoverable: file an issue, but still tick the box as successful.

 ### Accounts and Operations